hugowangler/D7050E/HOME_EXAM.md

 Num = [0-9]+ ;
 ```
 - Give an example that showcases all rules of your EBNF.
-The program should "do" something as used in the next excercise.
+The program should "do" something as used in the next exercise.

 ```rust
 fn fibonacci(n: i32) -> i32 {